-After 12 years into photography, I have finally settled on equipment due to my understanding of photography and the need to build familiarity with the tools at hand.
+After investing 12 years to photography, I have finally settled on equipment due to my understanding of photography and the need to build familiarity with the tools at hand.
 Currently, I own a Fujifilm GFX-50S with a Fujinon GF63mmF2.8 R WR lens, Funinon GF45mm f2.8 WR lens.
 I also have a Fujifilm X-T3 with Fujinon XF23mmF2 R WR, Fujinon XF35mmF2 R WR, Fujinon XF50mmF2 R WR and Fujinon XF50-140mm F2.8 LM OIS WR.

 See you in the next blog.